Useful links, posts, resources, and more

 Enhancv, a great company that makes your CV look the best and most effective for whatever job you're looking for.

 Courses on verbal self-defense and power dynamics by Kasia Urbaniak.

 On this Sex With Emily podcast episode, Heather Jeffcoat talks the importance of pelvic floor health for both genders.
 The part that I think is particularly important is when she talks about the changes to the pelvic floor muscles for women that have given birth (both vaginally and through c-sections), how this impacts their sex lives, and how this is (lamentably) almost universally ignored.
 It was extremely educational, which is why I decided to include it on this resource list.
-I highly recommend that recent mothers listen to this episode.
+A very useful resource especially for recent mothers.